sergnio/myRetailAPI/README.md

 # myRetailAPI
-This is an end-to-end proof of concept for a products API, which aggregates product data from multiple sources and returns the data as JSON.
+This is an end-to-end [Spring Boot](https://spring.io/projects/spring-boot) Java project proof of concept for a products API, which aggregates product data from multiple sources and returns the data as JSON.

 <h3>Technologies</h3>